Here for a high-level introduction to the nuclear fuel cycle and communicating with nuclear communities? You're in the right place.

 Get started nowThese general categories are simplifications of several sub-parts, but the nuclear fuel cycle covers the lifetime of nuclear fuel from cradle to grave.

-Then, the raw materials are processed through facilities that strip away unwanted impurities, enrich the fuel, and turn it into the fuel that will go into the reactor.
+Then, the raw materials are processed through facilities that strip away unwanted impurities, enrich the fuel, and turn it into the fuel form that will go into the reactor.

 Fuel is used by the reactor, producing electricity.
 Some countries recycle their fuel at this stage to reduce the amount and lifetime of used fuel.